marmikc/programming-problems/README.md

 ## random-weighted-shuffle
 This is a problem that has intruiged me for a while.
 Given a list of items with weights, how do you efficiently shuffle the list?

+## cache-replacement-policies
+When I took operating systems we learned about the least recently used (LRU) cache and the clock page replacement algorithms.
+I wanted to implement them and play around with them.
+This contians my implementation of both and test files that I wrote.